 That said, here are 5 tips to build morale, boost engagement and showcase company culture with your office Christmas party:

-- Reward your top workers: Christmas is a time of gift-giving.
+Christmas is a time of gift-giving.
 Take that cue to reward your star performers, perhaps with a gift card to a local restaurant.
 Be sure to mention the achievements that earned them the reward.

-- Help a local charity: Christmas is also a time to help the less fortunate.
+Christmas is also a time to help the less fortunate.
 Demonstrate that your company has a heart by picking a local charity and encouraging employees to make donations.
 You can also host a CSR-based teambuilding event that builds teamwork and encourages philanthropy.
 As the old saying goes, it’s better to give than receive.

-- Invite family members: inviting significant others gives employees a window into their coworkers’ lives they otherwise wouldn’t know.
+Inviting significant others gives employees a window into their coworkers’ lives they otherwise wouldn’t know.
 It also reminds people that the office is a part of their extended family, and demonstrates that you care about your employees’ lives beyond the office.

-- Speech!
 Maybe you don’t like public speaking (most people don’t), but this isn’t the time to be shy.
 The gang wants to hear from YOU.
 They want to know that you value their contribution and that you view them as critically important to the company’s success.
 They want to know that you, in a word, care.

 The fact is, if you decide to skip the annual festivities, you’ll negatively impact the morale and atmosphere of your business.
 Opting out of an office Christmas party altogether is far worse than throwing a lame gathering.
 So throw a party and make it great!
 Or, find a substitution that’s even better.
 Whether that’s an extra day off or a special teambuilding trip is entirely up to you.
 Remember, showing you care and putting your employees first is the best way to boost happiness and productivity around the office.

 Maybe you think office Christmas parties are lame, or that they’ll fall flat, or that your employees don’t care for them.
 That’s a mistake.
-An annual party won’t solve all of your employee problems, but it can go a long way to demonstrating the human side of your business, and show the people who work for you that you value them.
+An annual party won’t solve all of your employee problems, but it can go a long way to demonstrating the human side of your business and show the people who work for you that you value them.